wp-plugins/osm/readme.txt

 IMPORTANT:
 Personal data (eg. gpx files) must not be stored in the plugins/osm folder but in the upload folder!

-NOTE:
-Feel free to delete the files screenshot-1.png to screenshot-4.png in the OSM-folder to save webspace.

 == Frequently Asked Questions ==

 = Do I need any key or any registration to show maps in my blog =

 No!

-= I have limited webspace, why does this plugin use more than 500kB =

-Feel free to delete the files screenshot-1.png to screenshot-4.png.

 = Can I use OSM-plugin at Wordpress MU? =